edserranoc/SSBayesHelena/README.md

 ## Features

-- The first step, drawing the samples without constructing Markov chains.
-This makes faster the analyses.
+- The samples in the first step are constructed without Markov chains.
+This approach exhibits computational simplicity as one of its main features.

 - It is implemented a function to compute the Lagrange approximation for the posterior median and variance of $F_{ST}$ parameter.

 ## Installation
 To install the development version from GitHub repository:
 ``` r